AMReX-Astro/MAESTROeX/sphinx_docs/source/introduction.rst

 -  *Low Mach Number Modeling of Type Ia
    Supernovae.
 I. Hydrodynamics,* A. S. Almgren, J. B. Bell,
    C. A. Rendleman, & M. Zingale 2006, ApJ, 637, 922 (henceforth
-   paper I)
+   paper I) :cite:`lowMach`

 -  *Low Mach Number Modeling of Type Ia Supernovae.
 II.
-Energy Evolution,* A. S. Almgren, J. B. Bell, C. A. Rendleman, & M. Zingale 2006, ApJ, 649, 927 (henceforth paper II)
+Energy Evolution,* A. S. Almgren, J. B. Bell, C. A. Rendleman, & M. Zingale 2006, ApJ, 649, 927 (henceforth paper II) :cite:`lowMach2`

 -  *Low Mach Number Modeling of Type Ia Supernovae.
 III.
 Reactions,*
-   A. S. Almgren, J. B. Bell, A. Nonaka, & M. Zingale 2008, ApJ, 684, 449 (henceforth paper III)
+   A. S. Almgren, J. B. Bell, A. Nonaka, & M. Zingale 2008, ApJ, 684, 449 (henceforth paper III) :cite:`lowMach3`

 -  *Low Mach Number Modeling of Type Ia Supernovae.
 IV.
 White Dwarf Convection,*
-   M. Zingale, A. S. Almgren, J. B. Bell, A. Nonaka, & S. E. Woosley 2009, ApJ, 704, 196 (henceforth paper IV)
+   M. Zingale, A. S. Almgren, J. B. Bell, A. Nonaka, & S. E. Woosley 2009, ApJ, 704, 196 (henceforth paper IV) :cite:`lowMach4`

-The current version of the algorithm is described in our multilevel paper:
+The multilevel algorithm was originally described in:

--  *MAESTRO: An Adaptive Low Mach Number Hydrodynamics Algorithm for Stellar Flows,* A. Nonaka, A. S. Almgren, J. B. Bell, M. J. Lijewski, C. M. Malone, & M. Zingale 2010, ApJS, 188, 358 (henceforth “the multilevel paper”)
+-  *MAESTRO: An Adaptive Low Mach Number Hydrodynamics Algorithm for Stellar Flows,* A. Nonaka, A. S. Almgren, J. B. Bell, M. J. Lijewski, C. M. Malone, & M. Zingale 2010, ApJS, 188, 358 (henceforth “the multilevel paper”) :cite:`multilevel`

+The new developments for MAESTROeX are described in:

+-  *MAESTROeX: A Massively Parallel Low Mach Number Astrophysical Solver,* D. Fan,
+   A. Nonaka, A. S. Almgren, A. Harpole, & M. Zingale, 2019, submitted to ApJ :cite:`MAESTROeX`

 We have many papers that describe applications of the method to Type Ia supernovae, X-ray bursts, and stellar evolution.
 These are listed on the main MAESTROeX website.
 Some of these papers have appendices that describe enhancements to the code—these are noted below.

--  *Multidimensional Modeling of Type I X-ray Bursts,*
+-  *Multidimensional Modeling of Type I X-ray Bursts.
+I. Two-dimensional Convection Prior to the Outburst of a Pure 4He Accretor,*
-   C. M. Malone, A. Nonaka, A. S. Almgren, J. B. Bell, & M. Zingale 2011, ApJ, 728, 118 (henceforth “the XRB paper”)
+   C. M. Malone, A. Nonaka, A. S. Almgren, J. B. Bell, & M. Zingale 2011, ApJ, 728, 118 (henceforth “the XRB paper”) :cite:`xrb`

    This introduces the thermal diffusion portion of the MAESTROeX algorithm.

 -  *Comparisons of Two- and Three-Dimensional Convection in Type I X-ray Bursts* M. Zingale, C. M. Malone, A. Nonaka,
-   A. S. Almgren, & J. B. Bell 2015, ApJ, 807, 60.
+   A. S. Almgren, & J. B. Bell 2015, ApJ, 807, 60. :cite:`xrb3d`

    This has an appendix that describes the Godunov state construction in more detail than previous papers.